ken-guo1/node-mongo/README.md

 docker-compose up -d
 ```

-When containers are up, there should be an empty db in Mongo container called xero.
+When containers are up, there should be an empty db in Mongo container called example.
 Please created necessary documents over the api endpoints.

 ### Links